 Pick a show that your children would love to see

 With many shows showing in London, it can often seem like there’s too much choice.
 However, there are plenty of West End shows filled with lovable characters from classic children’s films.
 Take the kids on an exciting trip to Mary Poppins, a family-friendly show guaranteed to keep younger audiences engaged and entertained.

 During the school holidays, there are often productions that take place during the day at West End theatres.
 A theatre’s stage may be shared by two different productions, especially during busy periods like half term and Christmas.
 For example, The Tiger Who Came To Tea will be performed at the Theatre Royal Haymarket during the day, but in the evening, it’s the West End home of Only Fools and Horses: The Musical.

 Our collection of family-friendly shows are bound to inspire any trip to the West End when you’re taking young ones.
-With a range of shows for younger children to productions that your teenagers will love, there really is something for everyone with our great line up of family theatre.
+There really is something for everyone with our great line up of family theatre.